 Family-School Commitment Agreement – All MSMS families must complete this form.

-Health History and Emergency Contact Information form – For privacy reasons, this form is not available in electronic format.
+Health History and Emergency Contact Information Form – For privacy reasons, this form is not available in electronic format.
 Please click on the following link to open and print the PDF form, then return it to the school’s front office: Health History_Emergency Contact Form 2019_2020

 Honor Code – MCSD – Completion of this form is required by the Monroe County School District (MCSD).

 Volunteer Release Form and Application – All MSMS families are required to complete their Volunteer Application & Release Form.
-Any MSMS family member who will be on school campus must complete this process.
+Any MSMS family member who will be on the school campus must complete this process.
 Additionally please remember that 25 service hours per school year is required by MSMS families.

 School Lunch Options and Information